ademataydir/Fortigate-Firewall/README.md

   - When central log management is required.
   - When the physical capacity of the device is not enough (there is no disk or memory is limited).
   - To collect the logs of multiple FortiGate devices in one place.

+### Note

+This content has been prepared to explain the basic configuration steps of Fortigate devices for educational purposes.
+All screenshots and software are the property of Fortinet Inc. This page is not intended for commercial use.